Processing of personal data on www.met.no

 Applications will be deleted after 120 days.
 Job applications will normally not be journaled, only if the applicant will be employed by MET.
 Other documents, including lists of applicants and lists of nominees, are stored.
 Journal information is not deleted, but is sheltered in the public electronic mail journal (i.e. names of persons/names of applicants are not shown).

 MET uses the Noark system Element’s fully electronic records and case processing system provided by Evry.
 Evry is our service provider and data processor for Elements.
 There is a data processing agreement between MET and Evry that governs what information the provider has access to and how it is to be handled.
-Responsibility for the system has been delegated to the Head of Archive unit, who is responsibility for the record system as well as ensuring that there are necessary up-to-date procedures, and that training in the use of the system and procedures is offered.
+Responsibility for the system has been delegated to the Head of Archive unit, who is responsibility for the archive system as well as ensuring that there are necessary up-to-date procedures, and that training in the use of the system and procedures is offered.
 The respective division heads ensure that the actual case processing is in accordance with the procedures.

 MET processes personal data to comply with statutory obligations pursuant, inter alia, to the Personal Data Act, Public Administration Act, Freedom of Information Act, and the Archives Act.